 To validate whether traffic is allowed or not using port-forwarding let’s check the logs on the firewall.
-However, it is not allowed by default.
+However, logs are not enabled by default.

-When you added this NAT rule, there was another rule that was automatically added by the pfSense firewall on the WAN side.
+When you added this port forward rule, there was another rule that was automatically added by the pfSense firewall on the WAN side. which basically permits the traffic from the internet to a specific port (80) on the WAN side.

 By default, this rule doesn’t log the session, so you can click on edit on this rule by clicking on the pencil icon.

 Under the extra option check the box that says log the packet that are handled by this rule.

 Click on save and apply the configuration.

 You can perform the test again from the external remote machine 1.
 After you are able to access the HTTP web page, you can then go to status>system logs> Firewall.

 You should be able to see the log that says, traffic from 18.104.22.168 to 10.1.1.80 on port 80 is permitted.